-Since 2010, Congress has appropriated $2.2 billion to support the program’s initiatives throughout the Great Lakes region.
-Unfortunately, the FY2018 budget request proposes to eliminate the program.
-As stakeholders in a healthy, productive ecosystem, Great Lakes ports support the GLRI program and urge Congress to reject the Administration’s proposal and include $300 million in the EPA’s FY2018 budget.
+Since 2010, Congress has appropriated $2.5 billion to support the program’s initiatives throughout the Great Lakes region.
+Unfortunately, the FY2019 budget request proposes to shrink the program to a mere $30 million.
+As stakeholders in a healthy, productive ecosystem, Great Lakes ports support the GLRI program and urge Congress to reject the Administration’s proposal and include $300 million in the EPA’s FY2019 budget.

 State Assistance for Port Infrastructure

-In January, 2016, a regional maritime strategy released by the Conference of Great Lakes Governors and Premiers called for port investment by states.
+In late 2015, a regional maritime strategy released by the Conference of Great Lakes Governors and Premiers called for port investment by states.
 Great Lakes states should follow-up on that recommendation and enact harbor assistance programs similar to those in Wisconsin and Minnesota.

 Great Lakes Pilotage

 All ocean-going ships operating on the Great Lakes and St. Lawrence Seaway are required by law to hire a U.S. or Canadian marine pilot to assist with navigation.

 The Great Lakes Pilotage Act of 1960, and its associated regulations, give form and structure to the pilotage regime in the sections of the Great Lakes under U.S. jurisdiction.
 In its current state the system is a regulated monopoly.
 Ship owners (the consumer) are required by federal law to employ pilots.
 Since there is only one pilotage service provider authorized in each geographic area, an effective monopoly exists.
 The Coast Guard exercises broad regulatory oversight over all aspects of Great Lakes pilotage, including the setting of fees.